chalmerlowe/intro_to_sprinting/class_materials/git_cloning.md

 With a fork of the project in your GitHub repository, it's time to `git clone` the project to your local computer, so you have a local copy on your machine to do work on.
 The project we will start with is a project that doesn't have any code in it.
 It is a project full of famous poems.
 This is on purpose.
 We want to start off by

-* practicing **the mechanics** of making changes and propogating those changes to the owner WHILE
+* practicing **the mechanics** of making changes and propagating those changes to the owner WHILE
 * **minimizing the fear** of breaking anything AND
 * **avoiding** having to figure out the nuances of someone else's code